Come Alive (Paulini album): Background and development

-Pauloni worked on Come Alive for five years in Berlin, London, Los Angeles, New York City and Paris with several writers and producers, including Chris Rosa, Erik "Blue2th" Griggs and Philippe-Marc Anquetil.
+Paulini worked on Come Alive for five years in Berlin, London, Los Angeles, New York City and Paris with several writers and producers, including Chris Rosa, Erik "Blue2th" Griggs and Philippe-Marc Anquetil.
 She stated that she wanted to take her time with the album to concentrate on improving her songwriting, having co-written all but two tracks on Come Alive.
 Paulini referred to Come Alive as her first real album, explaining that with "this one, this is me.
 Every experience in there is me, it's what I've gone through, or what I’ve interpreted from my point of view with other situations with my friends and family."
 Come Alive was originally scheduled for release in February 2015, but was delayed until May to make room for a new song "By My Side".
 Paulini launched the album at The Basement in Sydney on 30 May 2015.